-- 7.67.
-The IFoA will consider allegations that an individual Member (or former Member in relation to their conduct while they were a Member) has been guilty of Misconduct.20 Members can discuss any potential allegation with the Disciplinary Investigation Team of the IFoA but the IFoA cannot give Members advice on whether it is appropriate for them to refer an allegation. - 7.68.
-Included at Appendix F is more information on the process for raising an allegation.
+- 7.69 The IFoA will consider allegations that an individual Member (or former Member) has been guilty of professional Misconduct.21 Members can discuss any potential allegation with the Disciplinary Investigation Team of the IFoA but the IFoA cannot give Members advice on whether it is appropriate for them to refer an allegation. - 7.70 Included at Appendix F is more information on the process for raising an allegation.